bet4a/d3wiki/Force-Layout.md

 ```

 In this case, we've stored the selections `node` and `link` on initialization, so that we don't need to reselect the nodes on every tick.
 If you prefer, you can display nodes and links differently; for example, you might use [symbols](SVG-Shapes#wiki-symbol) rather than circles.

+The "end" event is dispatched when the simulations internal alpha cooling parameter reaches zero.

 <a name="drag" href="Force-Layout#wiki-drag">#</a> force.<b>drag</b>()